Vresse-sur-Semois The Little Switzerland of Namur

 Offers menus rich in local and regional references, perpetuating the conviviality of village bistros.

-Synthetic Table of Territorial Resources
+Summary Table of Territorial Resources

 Category Site / Activity Location Description and Heritage Interest